suman0013/NH_FE/SPRING_BOOT_MIGRATION_PLAN.md

 **Validation Criteria:**
 - [ ] Can retrieve devotee with all addresses
-- [ ] Can retrieve namhatta with address and landmark
+- [ ] Can retrieve namahatta with address and landmark
 - [ ] Junction table relationships work correctly
 - [ ] Address filtering by district works for supervisors